KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 In this tutorial, we will create a gateway that can serve to represent KMD.
 The following are the steps in the gateway-creation process:

-- Create a new asset chain and provide representative tokens
+- Create a new Smart Chain and provide representative tokens
 - Prepare a special oracle to monitor Komodo's chain state
 - Bind the tokens and the oracle to our gateway
 - Deposit KMD into the gateway